 If you’re looking for a romantic getaway in the USA, look no further than Seattle!

 It’s so easy to find romantic spots and activities in Seattle.
-Take your honey and explore the world-famous Pike Street Market where the fish are flying and the vendors tout the freshest and best the city has to offer.
+Take your honey and explore the world-famous Pike Place Market where the fish are flying and the vendors tout the freshest and best the city has to offer.
 Around the corner is the very first Starbucks, so grab one of their traditional brown mugs and warm up in this cozy spot.

 Afterward, head to the Space Needle where the views are spectacular, but you can walk on a revolving glass floor or bungee jump from up top as well.
 Nothing is more romantic than taking a death-defying jump with your loved one.
 Don’t forget to have lunch and visit one of the museums as well.
 My favorites are the Pop Culture Museum and the Chihuly Garden.